The Recreation Ground, Kington

 The Recreation Ground is a cricket ground in Kington, Herefordshire.
-The first recorded match on the ground was in 1996, when Herefordshire played Wales Minor Counties in the grounds first Minor Counties Championship match.
+In 1996, Herefordshire played Wales Minor Counties in the grounds first Minor Counties Championship match.
 From 1996 to present, the ground has hosted 6 Minor Counties Championship matches and 3 MCCA Knockout Trophy matches.

 The ground also hosted a single List-A match in 1999, when Herefordshire played Yorkshire in the NatWest Trophy.

 In local domestic cricket, The Recreation Ground is the home ground of Kington Cricket Club.